Term Life Insurance vs. Whole Life Insurance: Which Should I Choose?

 You can borrow against a whole life product, or even cash it out if there comes a time you no longer need or want the insurance.
 Therefore, whole life insurance can be a valuable financial planning tool.

-Some people refer to all “permanent” life insurance policies as whole life insurance when in reality, there are different types of permanent life insurance.
+Some people refer to all “permanent” life insurance policies as whole life insurance, while in reality there are different types of permanent life insurance.
 In fact, there are more cost-effective alternatives to traditional whole life insurance, such as guaranteed universal life and indexed universal life, for which cash value is not guaranteed.
 If cash value in your policy does not interest you, then guaranteed universal life may be the best option for you.

 Some agents may still refer to guaranteed universal life as term life insurance for life, but it’s evolved into much more than that.
 Many guaranteed universal life companies allow you to choose the guaranteed level premium/coverage period that you’d like.
 For example, you could buy a guaranteed policy to age 90, 95, or even 100 at a reduced cost as compared to choosing the “guaranteed for life” product that usually provides coverage to age 121.